python/cpython/Doc/c-api/objbuffer.rst

 .. cfunction:: int PyObject_AsCharBuffer(PyObject *obj, const char **buffer, Py_ssize_t *buffer_len)

-   Returns a pointer to a read-only memory location useable as character- based input.
+   Returns a pointer to a read-only memory location usable as character-based input.
 The *obj* argument must support the single-segment character buffer interface.
 On success, returns ``0``, sets *buffer* to the memory location and *buffer_len* to the buffer length.
 Returns ``-1`` and sets a :exc:`TypeError`